 Selina Robinson was elected as the MLA for Coquitlam-Maillardville in 2013 and re-elected in 2017.
 She is the Minister of Post Secondary Education and Future Skills and was previously Minister of Municipal Affairs and Housing.
 She also serves as Chair of the Treasury Board, and is a member of the Planning and Priorities Committee, the Cabinet Committee on Economy, and the Cabinet Working Group on COVID.

-Selina is the New Democrat Opposition spokesperson for seniors, local government and sports.
+Selina is the New Democrat Opposition spokesperson for mental health and addictions, seniors, local government and sports.

 Born and raised in the suburbs of Montreal, Selina has been actively engaged in the Coquitlam community since moving there nearly 20 years ago.